 It is a myth that mathematics holds a special place in knowledge.
 By asserting certainty, it has led to calamity.
 The analytic movement's Platonic revolt against reason has basically been accepted carte blanche on faith.
 It has given credence to the perspective that the "Description of Physics" - the micro-world - was a superior view than the sensual one, sidetracking all metaphysics.
 Anyone foolish enough to buy into this Russellian reckoning of epistemology paid an enormous price, and almost everyone did.
 Why it is so appealing to be falling through space instead of sitting in that chair (that's apparently not there), is the license it gives to the act of free falling for intellectuals.
 Why let a fact stop you when they are a figment of your “unreliable” senses, at best a probability.

-This is essentially why I suspect you'll never meet a fiscal-conservative Analyst or Positivist nor perhaps one that is a critical realist.
+This is essentially why I suspect you'll never meet a fiscal-conservative Analyst or Positivist nor perhaps even one that is a critical realist.
 None of them give any credit to Aristotle.
 They don't think reason rules over philosophy, but believe rather that mathematics and science do.
-They don't believe in individualism.
+They don't believe in individualism and they think empiricism is better than continental philosophy by fiat.
 They think metaphysics is a word which should be transferred from philosophy to theology.
-They think that philosophy is inferior to science and should never arbitrate its disputes.
-I could go on in this vain for some time but in lieu of more examples, I will simply point out that any opinion which takes in substantial facts and aims at tentative modest knowledge is a metaphysical theory.
+They think that philosophy is inferior to science, should never arbitrate its disputes with better scientific explanations and with falsifiability.
+I could go on in this vein for some time but in lieu of more examples, I will simply point out that any opinion which takes in substantial facts and aims at tentative modest knowledge is a metaphysical theory.
 Like all theory it waits patiently to be adjusted, corrected or refuted, no different for scientific or mathematical ones.
 Notice how professional mathematicians acted in Nazi Germany or Bolshevik Russia.
 They were employees of the state - glorified technicians - how can the community claim superiority to philosophy.
 The real philosophers were the dissidents.
 How disheartening that so many of today's Analysts and Positivists are socialists and believers in the handmaiden state.

 Note: “[A certain named theoretical physicist] . . . . is revealing his adoption of a common conception that exists among today's theoretical physicists.
 They believe that the symbols that appear in their mathematical equations represent true reality while our observations, which always look like localized particles, are just the way in which that reality manifests itself.
 In short, they are Platonists.
 It is important to note that twentieth-century greats Paul Dirac and Richard Feynman were not part of that school.”
 God and the Multiverse, V J Stenger.